siddshashi/PersonalSite/content/about.md

 I'm an undergrad studying [EECS][eecs] and [French][ucbfrench] at UC Berkeley.
 I'm interested in developing tools to bridge communication gaps and transfer ideas, particularly through multimodal models and LLM inference.

-Last fall, I worked at a stealth robotics startup, where I built and deployed an ultra-low latency ranging system.
+Last fall, I worked at a stealth robotics startup, where I built a ultra-low latency ranging system for drone flybys.
 Before that, I spent time writing software at [Rivian][rivian] and conducting ML research at [BAIR][bair].
 I also built software and hardware for autonomous formula-style electric race cars at [Formula Electric at Berkeley][feb].

-I enjoy emails, feel free to contribute to this enjoyment via sshashi at berkeley dot edu.
+I enjoy emails, feel free to contribute to this enjoyment via sshashi [at] berkeley [dot] edu.

 [eecs]: https://eecs.berkeley.edu/
 [ucbfrench]: https://french.berkeley.edu/